merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/08_Warehousees.md

 #### Products

-The detailed list of the products, stocked in the specific warehouse.
-You can use this tab to edit the products details or add new products.
+The detailed list of the products are stocked in the specific warehouse.
+You can use this tab to edit the product details or add new products.

 #### Orders